NBA stiffens take foul penalty, will keep play-in tournament

 The play-in tournament has generally been considered a success, so it was no surprise that the league is keeping it around.

-The play-in tournament — in its current form — has been used in each of the last two seasons, where the teams that finish seventh, eighth, ninth and 10th in each conference meet to determine the final two playoff spots in each conference.
+The play-in tournament — in its current form — has been used in each of the last two seasons, where the teams that finish seventh, eighth, ninth and 10th in the East and West meet to determine the final two playoff spots in each conference.

 The No. 7 team plays the No. 8 team, with the winner clinching the No. 7 seed in the playoffs.
 The No. 9 team plays the No. 10 team, with the loser eliminated and the winner moving on to face the team that lost the 7-8 game.
 The winner of that matchup is the No. 8 seed.